18rway/dolphot/README.md

 - sigmalow = 2.25
 - sigmahigh = 2.00

-The manual outlines what exactly each of these parameters does, but essentially dolphot will create a sky map based on an annuus between rin and rout pixels from the pixel whose value is being measured, going in steps based on the step parameter.The algorithm is a mean with iterative rejection.
-Each iteration, the mean and standard deviation are calculated, and values falling more than σlow below or σhigh above the mean are rejected.
+The manual outlines what exactly each of these parameters does, but essentially dolphot will create a sky map based on an annulus between rin and rout pixels from the pixel whose value is being measured, going in steps based on the step parameter.s Each iteration, the mean and standard deviation are calculated, and values falling more than σlow below or σhigh above the mean are rejected.
 This procedure continues until no pixels are rejected.
 ```
 calcsky